CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 But when you start pushing files through workflows, those triggers stack up and can cause performance issues.

-That’s not always obvious when you’re in ProjectWise.
+That’s not always obvious when you’re working inside ProjectWise.

 But when the data is structured, AI can see patterns you might miss.